algorithmiaio/dev-center/_pages/algorithm-development/languages/r.md

 algorithm <- function(input){
   tryCatch({
-    # Take user input of URL and return text as tokens.
+    # Take user input of URL and return text as words.
-    corpus = scrape_web(input)
+    text = scrape_web(input)
     # Split text into lists of sentences
-    sentences = strsplit(corpus, "[.]")
+    sentences = strsplit(text, "[.]")
-    # Tokenize each sentence
+    # Split up each sentence into words
-    tokens <- strsplit(unlist(sentences), "[ ]")
+    words <- strsplit(unlist(sentences), "[ ]")
-    print(tokens)
+    print(words)
   }, error = function(e) {
     AlgorithmError(paste("Please pass in a valid input", "\n", e)) })
 }
 {% endhighlight %}

-This should return a tokenized list of strings:
+This should return a split up list of strings:

 <img src="{{ site.baseurl }}/images/post_images/algo_dev_lang/tokenize_url.png" alt="Run basic algorithm in console" class="screenshot">

-As you can see from these guides fields that are passed into your algorithm by the user such as scalar values and sequences such as lists, dictionaries, tuples and bytearrays (binary byte sequence such as an image file) can be handled as you would any Python data structure within your algorithm.
+As you can see from these examples, fields that are passed into your algorithm by the user such as scalar values and sequences such as lists, dictionaries, tuples and bytearrays (binary byte sequence such as an image file) can be handled as you would any Python data structure within your algorithm.

 For an example that takes and processes image data check out the [Places 365 Classifier's source code](https://algorithmia.com/algorithms/deeplearning/Places365Classifier).